Have An App Idea? Here’s What You Should Do Next

 Not everyone requires a mentor at an initial stage, but then, there are hiccups in every business.
 As an app entrepreneur you would need someone to turn around and help you.

 Remember, relationships are your best investment.
 Invest time identifying some of the best experts in app industry, build a relationship with them by following them, subscribing to them, or even commenting on their content.

 Here’s a great picture from Groove’s blog which summarizes the whole process for finding a right mentor:

 Quick tip: Apart from social media, AMAs (Ask me anything sessions) are a great place to find experts.
 You can throw your valid questions and even find great names to follow.
 Just use the right keyword.

 Also, here’s a great article on finding a mentor, take a look.

 #4 Know when it’s time to call app experts

-As an appreneur, you don’t have to understand how to code and create your mobile app from the ground up.
+As an appreneur, you don’t have to understand how to code and create your mobile app from the ground up, even with app builders like Buildfire.
 App ideas, even great ones, can take some time to launch, and if you want to meet your deadlines or accelerate the process, it’s worthwhile to call in mobile app experts to get the job done.
-Instead of hiring a full in-house team, you can rely on the expertise of mobile app professionals to keep expenses low.
+Instead of hiring a full in-house team, you can rely on the expertise of app development companies to keep expenses low.